Portal about bathroom renovation. Useful tips

 • scissors - scissors;

-• trousers - pants, trousers;
+• trousers - trousers, trousers;

 • customs - customs;